Myth or fact?

 If you want to leave a spouse or child either nothing or less than they might reasonably expect, seek advice from an estates planning lawyer.
 They can help you structure your assets as you wish.
 They may suggest that you pass assets outside of your will, such as through joint ownership or through a trust.
 When someone challenges a will, they can only access estate assets.
 They usually can’t touch assets that have passed outside of the will.
 (Though there are exceptions!)

-Some lawyers may suggest that you explain your reasons for leaving out a spouse or child in a separate document or letter you keep with your will.
+As explained here, some lawyers may suggest that you explain your reasons for leaving out a spouse or child in a separate document or letter you keep with your will.
 If you do this, you’ll still need to show you’ve at least considered your spouse and children and your obligation to provide for them.
 This doesn’t guarantee they won’t receive something if they dispute the will in court.

 If you’re considering this option, speak to a lawyer.